lewissbaker/lewissbaker.github.io/_posts/2022-08-27-understanding-the-compiler-transform.md

 ---
 title: "C++ Coroutines: Understanding the Compiler Transform"
 excerpt:
-  In this post I am going to try to go a bit deeper to show how all the concepts from the previous posts come together and to show what happens when a coroutine reaches a suspend-point by walking through the lowering of a coroutine manually into equivalent non-coroutine, imperative C++ code.
+  In this post I am going to go a bit deeper to show how all the concepts from the previous posts come together.
+I'll show what happens when a coroutine reaches a suspend-point by walking through the lowering of a coroutine into equivalent non-coroutine, imperative C++ code.
 commentIssueId: 6
 ---